To discuss calibrations, we first need to define several coordinate

 to the right and y upwards.
 It is also defined so

-that positive y points towards increasing along the
+that positive y points towards increasing

 spectrum and the display shows a direct view of